una/personal-goals/happy-moments/happy-moments.md

 01/25/2015
 ---
 Today I watched the lights change on the Bay Bridge.
-It was stunnning and super interesting to watch and I couldn't look away.
+It was stunning and super interesting to watch and I couldn't look away.

 01/27/2015
 ---